hmcts/rd-caseworker-ref-api/README.md

 ```

-Alternatively, you can start the application from the current source files using Gradle as follows:
+After, you can start the application from the current source files using Gradle as follows:

 ```
 ./gradlew clean bootRun